Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: Computation

 \section{Computation}

-We next discuss the computational cost of the orthogonalization estimator, and compare it to that of other methods.
-The orthogonalization estimator requires $T + 1$ model fits: a model for $X_t$ given the past for $t=1,\dots,T$ and the final regression model with the orthogonalized covariates.
+We next discuss the computational cost of the nonlinear regression with residuals estimator, and compare it to that of other methods.
+The nonlinear regression with residuals estimator requires $T + 1$ model fits: a model for $X_t$ given the past for $t=1,\dots,T$ and the final regression model with the orthogonalized covariates.
 Note, however, that if $X_t$ is vector-valued with $d$ coordinates, then fitting the models for $X_t$ given the past may be more involved than a model with a scalar outcome variable.
 In the extreme case, one could fit each coordinate seperately, which would then amount to $d \cdot T + 1$ total model fits.
 However, regression models that accommodate a vector-valued responses can be used to keep the total number of model fits at $T + 1$, if necessary.
 The IPW estimator for the MSM also requires $T+1$ model fits.

 We next compare this to the the computation required by the iterative conditional expectations estimator~\citep{hernan2020causal} and the efficient estimator of~\citet{Bang2005}.
-These two estimators require order $T$ model fits, similar to the orthogonalization method.
+These two estimators require order $T$ model fits, similar to the nonlinear regression with residuals method.
 However, these two methods only estimate $\phi(\bar{a})$ for a single pre-specified $\bar{a}$; to estimate $\phi(\bar{a})$ for two different values of $\bar{a}$, two different sequences of models must be fit.
-By contrast, orthogonalization and IPW-fitted MSMs give an estimate for $\phi(\bar{a})$ for all $\bar{a}$ in one pass, making them much more efficient when the analyst is interested in understanding the effect of many settings of $\bar{a}$.
+By contrast, nonlinear regression with residuals and IPW-fitted MSMs give an estimate for $\phi(\bar{a})$ for all $\bar{a}$ in one pass, making them much more efficient when the analyst is interested in understanding the effect of many settings of $\bar{a}$.